 - Adaptation Dye-Job: Mario's hair was black before becoming its standard brown in later issues.

-- Alternate Self: Dr. Mario and Nurse Peach are seen as separate characters from their mainstream selves and interact with them in the Super Mario Kart arc.
+- Dr. Mario and Nurse Peach are seen as separate characters from their mainstream selves and interact with them in the Super Mario Kart arc.

 - Anime Chinese Girl: In the Super Mario Land arc, Mario eats at a Chinese restaurant, including a stereotypical Chinese woman with odango hair.